marklemay/thesis/README.md

 [slides](https://docs.google.com/presentation/d/1Wu5-xCrxIq7K_Z7SwQQCLUdGMcU2h0LRNY-4iHMU-uo/edit?usp=sharing)

-The defense is scheduled for:

-* May 24th at 10:00 am (EST) in BU's MCS B39

-I have had some Covid exposure, if you feel concerned join through the zoom link.

-(contact me if you want a zoom link)
+Successfully defended May 24th.
+I am interested in doing an encore presentation that I could record, contact me if you are interested.

 ## How to Review
 Printed draft chapters are in the draft folder by my desk.